SyntaxDiffusion/SyntaxNodes/SyntaxNodes/README.md

-Download into Comfyuu custom nodes folder
+Download into Comfyui custom nodes folder.   hope it works.